 Did you have at least one day, heck even just one morning, at work where you got into flow an achieved high levels of productivity?
 Then write it down!

-No matter how bad you think 2017 was, I promise you that there were small moments of excellence that you can find if you look hard enough.
+No matter how bad you think your last year was, I promise you that there were small moments of excellence that you can find if you look hard enough.

 Don’t worry about big wins here, just think of the small things that went well and write them down.